-The morale is….well, you get the drift.
+The moral is….well, you get the drift.

-What keeps most sales people working year after year is the compensation package, decent benefits and a no enforced sales quota policy.
+What keeps most salespeople working year after year is the compensation package, decent benefits, and a no enforced sales quota policy.

 After 4 months of interviews, you finally hire a new salesperson.
 She’s a recent graduate.
 This is her first real full-time job.
 She’s a millennial living at home with her parents.